GabrielFDuarte/CipherCenter/README.md

 To run, you just need to call this script from a terminal or prompt.

 After execution, the options will be presented in a menu format.
-From this menu you can decid**e if you want to encode or decode a text and then you can choose a form of encryption from the available ones.
+From this menu you can decide if you want to encode or decode a text and then you can choose a form of encryption from the available ones.

+## Actual Release

+- Reverse Cipher: encryption by printing a message in reverse order.
+- Caesar's Cipher: method in which each letter in the message is replaced by a letter some fixed number of positions down the alphabet.

 ## Future Releases